 Meaning and History

-At first, the company was aerospace and only later got into the manufacture of cars.
-Its first model, which went into mass production, was the Saab 92.
-It appeared four years after the birth of the trademark – in 1949.
+Initially, the company was in aerospace and only later entered the automotive industry.
+Its first model to enter mass production was the Saab 92.
+It appeared four years after the trademark’s birth, in 1949.
 The next iconic sample was presented in 1978.
-The passenger car was named Saab 900 and became the best-selling car, and the division was renamed Saab-Scania.
+The passenger car, the Saab 900, became the best-selling car, and the division was renamed Saab-Scania.

-In 1989, another major step in the company’s activities took place, after which it was transformed into an independent structure and named Saab Automobile AB.
+In 1989, another major step in the company’s operations took place, after which it was restructured into an independent entity and renamed Saab Automobile AB.
 Fifty percent of the shares went to the automobile giant General Motors.
 In 2000, the American concern sold its acquisition to a Dutch company.
 However, it failed to expand its consumer base and declared the brand insolvent.
 The bankruptcy petition was filed in 2011.

-And the fact was that General Motors strongly opposed the fact that its technology could get to the auto industry in China, which was trying to buy the company.
+General Motors strongly opposed the idea that its technology could reach the Chinese auto industry, which was seeking to acquire the company.
 And he blocked the deal.
 In 2012, all the bankrupt property was bought by NEVS (National Electric Vehicle Sweden).
-She wanted to revive Saab Automobile but failed due to claims from the owner of the license for the manufacture of passenger cars under this name – it is still concentrated in the hands of the aerospace corporation of the same name.
+She sought to revive Saab Automobile but failed due to claims by the owner of the passenger-car manufacturing license under this name; it remains in the hands of the aerospace corporation of the same name.

-As a result, NEVS lost the legal right to manufacture Saab cars and manufacture them under its brand.
+As a result, NEVS lost the legal right to manufacture Saab cars and to do so under its own brand.
 Each step of the long-suffering brand’s transition has been reflected in its identity, which is why it has a very rich history of emblems.

 1891 – 1900

-The debut identity mark dates back to the early days of Saab when it was called Vabis and was engaged in flight transport.
-It looked modest and consisted of single lettering in an oval with double edging.
+The debut identity mark dates back to the early days of Saab, when it was called Vabis and was engaged in flight transport.
+It looked modest, consisting of a single letter in an oval with double edging.
 The font had subtle serifs.
 The letters were elongated.

 1900 – 1911

 After the transformation into Scania-Vabis, the company undertook a logo redesign.
-It has become much more colorful and more complex in terms of the number of elements.
-Outwardly, the emblem was very similar to the steering wheel of a car.
-But a stylized propeller with a red griffin on a dotted background and the inscription “MALMO” was taken as a basis.
-The developers put a ring on it, consisting of a wide dark blue stripe and text in capital letters.
+It has become much more colorful and complex, with more elements.
+The emblem was very similar to a car’s steering wheel.
+However, a stylized propeller with a red griffin on a dotted background and the inscription “MALMO” served as the basis.
+The developers put a ring on it, consisting of a wide dark blue stripe and capital lettering.
 Above was the word “SCANIA,” below was the almost circular phrase “MASKINFABRIKS AKTIEBOLAGET.”
 Three trapezoids protruded from three sides of the ring.

 1911 – 1937

-The designers refined the next version of the logo – they gave it an exquisite look.
-To do this, the authors sharpened the corners of the trapeziums, paved the background with bricks, made the blue color more distinct, redrawn the red griffin, and added a crown to it.
+The designers refined the next version of the logo, giving it an exquisite look.
+To do this, the authors sharpened the corners of the trapeziums, paved the background with brick, made the blue color more distinct, redrew the red griffin, and added a crown.
 In addition, they rearranged the inscriptions on the ring: at the top, they placed the word “AKTIEBOLAGET,” and at the bottom, the double name “SCANIA-VABIS.”
 Both parts of the text were separated by miniature crosses located on the right and left.

 1937 – 1946